its-mkarmakar/Duplicate-Netflix/README.md

 1. Open the cloned repository on your local machine.
 2. Navigate to the project folder.
 3. Open the `index.html` file in your web browser.
-4. Explore the clone by clicking on video thumbnails, using the search bar to discover videos, or browsing the recommended videos section.
+4. Explore all over the clone.

 ## Contributing